yasiryagi/helpdesk/roles/council-members/README.md

 ## Parameters
 In addition to the length (and definitions) of the election stages described below, the most important parameters are:
 - `Council Size`
-  - This is amount of CMs that will be elected.
-This is an absolute number, meaning neither less nor more CMs can be elected.
+  - This is the number of CMs that will be elected.
+This is a fixed value, meaning neither less nor more CMs can be elected.
 - `Candidacy Limit`
-  - This is the maximum number of applicants, that have [announced](#announcing) their candidacy, that are eligible to vote for in the [voting](#voting) stage.
+  - This is the maximum number of applicants, that have [announced](#announcing) their candidacy, that are eligible to be voted for in the [voting](#voting) stage.
 This number will always be bigger than the `Council Size`
 - `Minimum Council Stake`
 - `Minimum Voting Stake`
-  - The minimum stake that applicants and voters are required to put up, for running themselves and voting (for others or themselves) respectively.
+  - The minimum stake that applicants and voters are required to put up, for standing as a candidate and voting (for others or themselves) respectively.

 The full details of the election cycle will also expand upon these parameters.